-For 2022, the catch of the main Highly Migratory Species taken within and beyond New Zealand fisheries waters is summarised in Table 1 and catch by gear type is provided in Table 2.
-Historical catch for the main gear and species is shown in Figure 1 and historical number of vessels in Figure 2 (2001-2022).
+For 2023, the catch of the main Highly Migratory Species taken within and beyond New Zealand fisheries waters is summarised in Table 1 and catch by gear type is provided in Table 2.
+Historical catch for the main gear and species is shown in Figure 1 and historical number of vessels in Figure 2 (2001-2023).
 In 2002-2021, skipjack catches taken by purse seine comprised the greatest part of the catch by New Zealand vessels of all tuna species, both inside and outside New Zealand fisheries waters.
 Outside New Zealand fisheries waters, yellowfin makes up most of the balance, but are rarely part of the purse seine catch inside New Zealand fisheries waters.
 The purse-seine fishery inside New Zealand fisheries waters exclusively targets free schools of skipjack.

-Albacore were the second largest component of the tuna catch until 2021, and the most important in 2022.
+Albacore were the second largest component of the tuna catch until 2021, and the most important in 2022 and 2023, despite a decline in albacore catches in 2023.
 Albacore are taken mostly by troll gear, but also by longline.
-Although economically important to longline fishers in New Zealand, more than 89% of longline caught albacore is bycatch.
-In contrast, effectively all (more than 99.99% annually) of troll caught albacore is targeted (Table 3).
-Troll gear also takes a small amount of skipjack with occasional catches of other tuna species.
+Although economically important to longline fishers in New Zealand, in 2022 and 2023 an average of 95% of longline caught albacore was bycatch.
+In contrast, effectively all (more than 99.99% annually) of troll caught albacore is targeted.